Why learn remote viewing?

-I've thought about it for a long time, and have come to the following conclusion.
-Maybe people want to learn remote viewing for reasons similar to why others learn to skydive.
-This may seem a little surprising at first, but let's start off by asking, "what good is skydiving?"
-There are of course a number of answers: It is useful in military and commando operations; it is handy for getting people to remote places to fight forest fires; it can be used to insert rescue personnel into certain emergency situations.
-However, the vast majority of people learn to skydive, and continue doing it, not for any so-called practical reason.
-They do it because it presents a challenge--the thrill of overcoming nature (gravity) and the natural human fears that come with it.
-Or it puts them in a class of people who do something beyond the ordinary--something that takes skill and self-mastery.
-Or they simply glory in the experience of hanging all alone, however briefly, thousands of feet above the earth.
+But after thinking about it over the years, I add what is probably the more typical reason: Maybe people want to learn remote viewing for reasons similar to why others learn to skydive.
+This may seem a little surprising at first, but let’s start off by asking, “What good is skydiving?”
+I already cited various uses for parachuting in general.
+However, the vast majority of people who learn to skydive do it not for any so-called practical reason.
+They do it because it presents a challenge—the thrill of overcoming nature (gravity) and the natural human fears that come with it.
+They also skydive because it puts them in a class of people who go beyond the ordinary, seeking an experience that teaches skill and self-mastery.
+And they simply glory in the experience of floating all alone, however briefly, thousands of feet above the earth.
+It can be scary at first, but it is always thrilling.